pydata/patsy/doc/formulas.rst

    indeed produce a design matrix that isn't full rank.
 Avoiding that is your problem.

-Here's the more detailed explanation: Each term represents a certain space of linear combinations of column vectors:
+Okay, now for the more the more detailed explanation.
+Each term represents a certain space of linear combinations of column vectors:

 * A numerical factor represents the vector space spanned by its columns.